 If you hate spending lots of money on your tree, head to Clemsonville!
 They sell all their trees for $20!!
 They’re also home to the “Everlasting” Christmas Tree made out of limestone rock and measuring over 50 feet, as well as America’s largest real Christmas wreath!
 You won’t want to miss all their wonderful things with your family.

 10120 Clemsonville Rd.
-(Union Bridge, Md)
+(Union Bridge, MD)

 Showvaker’s Quality Evergreens

 Showvaker’s, is ready to help you create memories for your family.
 They started out selling tress out of a small shed and have now expanded to a beautiful farm.
+Bonus: Pets on a leash are welcome to join you in your search for the perfect tree.

 2020 Garrett Rd.
-(Manchester, Md)
+(Manchester, MD)

 Pine Valley Farms